BEIJING (AP) — Asian stock markets fell for a second day Thursday after declines in prices of oil and other commodities pulled Wall Street lower.

 U.S. INTEREST RATES: Traders reconsidered risk levels after a member of the Federal Reserve’s rate-setting team was quoted as saying it should consider raising interest rates at its next meeting.
 James Bullard, president of the St. Louis Federal Reserve Bank, pointed to a broadly unchanged economic outlook and said a case could be made for action next month if the next round of jobs data exceeds official targets.

 ANALYST’S TAKE: “Clear messaging from U.S. Federal Reserve board members that U.S. interest rates will rise faster than current market expectations has forced the U.S. dollar higher.
-Shares fell in a re-pricing of interest rate risk,” said Michael McCarthy of CMC Markets in a report.
-“Gold slumped and industrial commodities tanked after a higher than expected weekly build in oil stocks.”
+Shares fell in a re-pricing of interest rate risk,” Michael McCarthy of CMC Markets said in a report.
+“Gold slumped and industrial commodities tanked after a higher than expected weekly build in oil stocks,” said McCarthy.

 OIL: Overnight, the U.S. Energy Information Administration reported that crude stockpiles rose 9.4 million barrels last week in further confirmation of substantial supplies.
 That helped to push benchmark U.S. crude below $40.